×

 /usr/bin/python3 -m trino_iceberg_maintenance

+The desired table maintenance requirements are flexible.
 Since our maintenance table is also an Iceberg table, we can easily make modifications to this table based on our needs.
-For example, if we wanted to keep 14 days of customer history, we would write a simple update to our table:
+For example, if we wanted to keep a 14 day history, we would write a simple update to our table using the code below.

 update iceberg_mx set retention_days = 14 where id = 1;

+While most of the work is already done, you still need to automate it away and forget about the process until the next update to the trino-python-client.
 Scheduling the execution of the python script can be done in a variety of ways using a tool of your choice.
-Usually I use something like airflow or a similar orchestration tool but I found this neat little utility called Cronitor.
-They provide a very easy way to monitor cronjobs.
-The installation is very easy and for each execution of a cronjob, it provides a nice looking dashboard per job as well as different alert targets such as email and Slack.
+Usually I use something like Airflow or a similar orchestration tool but I found this neat little utility called Cronitor.
+They provide a very easy way to monitor cron jobs.
+The installation is very easy and for each execution of a cronjob, it provides a nice looking dashboard per job as well as different alert targets, email and Slack, to notify you.

 curl https://cronitor.io/install-linux?sudo=1 -H "API-KEY: